LedFx/LedFx/docs/api.rst

 .. rubric:: PUT

 Set a display to active or inactive.
-Must evaluate to True or False with python's bool() (eg, True, 1, ..)
+Must evaluate to True or False with python's bool() (eg, true, 1, ..)

 example: